vyshnovka/flappy-bird/README.md

 This is a clone of the Flappy Bird game on Unity.

 The original game is pretty simple (hyper-casual, obviously), so it's a great choice as a first project.
+All major mechanics have been implemented.

 ## Tools